Are You Needing Dental Implants?

 If you are missing one permanent tooth or multiple teeth, dental implants can restore your smile to its near-original condition.
 What’s more, since implants fuse with your jawbone, they mimic the strength and durability of your natural teeth.
-At Howe Dental Associates, our dentists, Dr. Michael Weiner and Dr. John Choi, can use dental implants to restore our patients’ smiles.
+At Howe Dental Associates, our dentists, Dr. Michael Weiner, Dr. John Choi and Dr. Carol Cabello, can use dental implants to restore our patients’ smiles.
 To see if you are a candidate, make an appointment by calling the office or clicking the online booking tool today.

 What Are Dental Implants?

 Dental implants are replacement tooth roots made of titanium or another durable metal.
 Dental implants are not bonded in place.
 Instead, they fuse with your jawbone.
-Typically, Dr. Weiner or Dr. Choi will place one implant for every missing tooth.
+Typically, Dr. Weiner, Dr. Choi or Dr. Cabello will place one implant for every missing tooth.

 Each dental implant features a metal attachment called an abutment that connects to a prosthetic tooth replacement.
 In addition to filling gaps in your smile, dental implants restore your chewing abilities and lower your risk of gum disease and bone decay.